1. People who experience mental illness should live free from stigma and discrimination, with maximum opportunities for inclusion in society.

 3. Public mental health services must be fully funded, enabling timely high-quality intervention in mental illness in people of all ages.

-4. Mental health therapies should be evidence-based and cost-effective.
-The government should encourage the development of the evidence-base across the range of psychological, social and biological interventions and support ongoing evaluation of established services.
+4. Mental health therapies should be evidence-based, cost-effective and human rights compliant.
+The government should encourage the development of the evidence-base across the range of psychological, social and biomedical interventions and support ongoing evaluation of established services.

 1. Increased resources and protected funding, resulting in improved access and reduced waiting times for community mental health programs and clinical services.